clayrisser/deskterm/README.md

 Ctrl + Alt + d
 ```

-## Notes
+## Support
-This has only been teseted on the Gnome3 shell.
+This has only been teseted on Ubuntu with the Gnome3 shell.
+Please submit an [issue](https://github.com/jamrizzi/deskterm/issues/new) request if you want me to support your system.